olliw42/mLRS-docu/docs/CRSF.md

 ## mLRS Tx Module Setup

-Set the following parameters using the Lua script or the CLI, or the OLED interface if available:
+Set the following parameters using the Lua script, the CLI, or the OLED interface if available:

-- Tx Ch Source = crsf
+- "Tx Ch Source" = "crsf"
-- Tx Ser Baudrate: 115200
+- "Tx Ser Baudrate" = "115200"
-- Tx Ser Dest = serial or serial2 (not mbridge!)
+- "Tx Ser Dest" = "serial" or "serial2" (not "mbridge"!)
-- Tx Snd RadioStat = 1 Hz
+- "Tx Snd RadioStat" = "1 Hz"

 > [!TIP]
 > The mLRS default settings are "Tx Ch Source" = "crsf", "Tx Ser Baudrate" = "115200", "Tx Ser Dest" = "serial", "Tx Snd RadioStat" = "1 Hz".
 Therefore, except of "Tx Ser Dest", adjustment of the parameters is usually not needed.